gomezbl/redentities/README.md

 ## Credits

-`Red Entities` has been fully written by:
+`RedEntities` has been fully written by:

 - [Rafael Gómez Blanes](https://github.com/gomezbl)